Visan1/portfolio/README.md

 **Quality Assurance Technician at Ventura Foods (_January 2020 - August 2021_)**
 - Improved tasks length from 1.5 hours to 20 minutes through data driven decision making utilizing Excel, an increase in efficiency by over 75% and saving over $10,000 in weekly expenses
-- Advanced to Team Lead technician within one year, supervised over 6+ machine production lines daily and trained teams on new safety protocols and policies
+- Advanced to Team Lead technician within one year, supervised over 6+ machine production lines daily and trained internal teams on new safety protocols and policies
 - Collected, cleaned, analyzed, and visualized data using Microsoft Excel and created reports for internal teams and to update specifications for products
 - Verified analytical results to approve production of $1 million per month in-process and finished products including dressings, sauces, salt, sugar
 - Worked with R&D and Sales department on over 7 new product formulations for companies such as Sysco, McDonalds, Subway, GFS